Lost-Empire-Entertainment/Elypso-engine/_external_shared/KalaWindow/docs/minimum_requirements.md

 # Minimum requirements to use KalaWindow

-The following tables list the oldest known hardware that should, in theory, run this framework at the API level.
+The following tables list the oldest known hardware that should, in theory, run this software/binary at the API level.
 These configurations are not tested and may not offer usable performance.
 They represent the technical minimum for compatibility, not a performance recommendation.

 All targets assume **64-bit systems with Windows 10/11 or Linux distro from the same era**.